LoyolaChicagoCS/gradhandbook/source/regulations.rst

 *You cannot register yourself for Comp 490 or 499* as both require permission of the GPD or instructor of record.
 See sections :ref:`independent_study` and :ref:`internships`.

+..
+CSIS
     Other courses that can have complications registering and dropping are the CSIS courses, depending on when you want to register for or drop a course.
 See :ref:`CSIS_courses` below.

 In any course where there is a note about *consent or permission required*, you must make a direct emailed request to the department, *clearly stating* the course and *section* (if more than one is offered) and *semester*, and number of *credits* if that is variable.
-If you are asking for a course that requires permisison of the instructor, please add your direct request to an approving email that you forward from the instructor.
+If you are asking for a course that requires permission of the instructor, please add your direct request to an approving email that you forward from the instructor.
 The department then gives consent and *does your registration administratively*.
 Within a few days you should confirm in Locus that your request was correctly entered.

-.. index:: registration blocks
+.. index:: registration blocks block on registration

+It is in your best interest to register early, to get into sections you want.
+Registration blocks can get in your way.
-It is in your best interest to register early, to get into sections you want and have ample time to detect and clear up any possible registration block that may have been placed.
-Common examples are an immunization block, a conditional admission block, or a bursar block.
+Common examples are an immunization block, a Dean of Students data block, a conditional admission block, or a bursar block.
 Students have been given late fees or had a lot of trouble due to delay from such blocks.
-One misleading feature in LOCUS is that all MS students have a Dean's time limit block, but it does not activate until you have been an MS student for five years - do not worry about that one.  *You are strongly encouraged to check in Locus weeks before registration opens,* *to see if a block appears*, and get it addressed so it will not delay your registration.
+One misleading feature in LOCUS is that all MS students have a Dean's time limit block, but it does not activate until you have been an MS student for five years - do not worry about that one.

+*You are strongly encouraged to check in Locus weeks before registration opens,* *to see if a block appears*, and get it addressed so it will not delay your registration.

+In Locus you can see the kind of block that is present by clicking on the red blocked symbol (a slash mark through a circle).
+Do check.

+*The only block that the GPD has power to address is a probation block*, and that requires you to contact the GPD and have a talk.
+Asking for department help for other blocks is only going to waste everyone's time.
+Instead deal with the office that added and controls the block:
+wellness center, Dean of Students, GPEM, bursar....

 Blocks can also suddenly appear later, so check again a few days before registration opens.
 Also, you may want to swap courses while it is still